dfcastellanos/MEPLS/README.md

     and simplicity facilitate the task of extending it according to the user's needs.

 ##### Background & motivation
-MEPLS provides easy-to-use tools to build mesoscale models of the plastic deformation of materials and to statistically sample them with Markov chain Monte Carlo methods.
+MEPLS provides easy-to-use tools to build simulations that statistically sample mesoscale models of the plastic deformation of material.
 MEPLS enables the user to study the impact that microstructural properties have on the macroscale elasto-plastic behavior of a material.
 This question is especially challenging to answer when those properties are spatially heterogeneous and statistically distributed, which is, in turn, the most common situation.
-The built-in MEPLS tools abstract away unnecessary complexity associated with model specification, allowing the user to focus on the physics of the problem.
-Thus, the user can easily study the influence of: the local statistics of elastic constants, yield criteria, plastic deformation, structural evolution, etc.; the driving protocol: strain-controlled tests, creep, cyclic loading, etc.; the loading mode: simple shear, compression, bending, etc.
-Moreover, suppose a feature is not readily available.
+The built-in MEPLS tools abstract away unnecessary complexity associated with the model implementation, allowing the user to focus on the physics of the problem.
+Thus, the user can easily study the influence of: the local elastic properties, yield criteria, plastic deformation, structural evolution, etc.; the driving protocol: strain-controlled tests, creep, cyclic loading, etc.; the loading mode: simple shear, compression, bending, etc. Moreover, suppose a feature is not readily available.
 In that case, chances are that the user can seamlessly implement it thanks to MEPLS extensibility, availability of examples, and thorough documentation.

+MEPLS is developed and maintained by David Fernández Castellanos.
 You can find more information about MEPLS on the [project's website].

 ## Features
-MEPLS has some built-in features, while others have been implemented in some of the example models.
+MEPLS has some built-in features, while others have been implemented in some of the bundled tutorial and gallery models.
 If you are looking for some of these features, you are lucky since you can use them out-of-the-box.
-Otherwise, they might be implemented in future releases, or you can do it yourself.
-Some of them might fall into the category for which MEPLS extensibility was planned and are therefore very straightforward to implement.
+Otherwise, they might be implemented in future releases, or you can do it yourself (to do it yourself, you can get familiar with MEPLS by following its tutorial, taking a look at the gallery of models, and reading its official documentation).
+Some of the desired features might fall into the category for which MEPLS extensibility was planned and are straightforward to implement.
 Others may imply a significant amount of effort.
 Here is a list of currently available and unavailable features.
 If a feature is unavailable, you can see an estimation of how difficult it would be to implement it.
-Of course, since the list of imaginable features is almost infinite, the currently unavailable features will always outnumber the available ones.

-#### Available
+### Available
-  * Control of the eigenstrain field
+  * Manipulation of the plastic strain field and the microstructural properties

-  * Control over microstructural properties and their evolution

-  * Fully tensorial stress and strain
+  * Fully tensorial elastic fields

   * 2D simulations with quadrilateral structured meshes

   * Periodic boundary conditions

-  * Quasistatic strain-driven tests

-  * Kinetic Monte Carlo, Metropolis-Hastings, and extremal dynamics for the activation of plastic events
+  * Different algorithms for the activation of plastic slips such as, e.g., Kinetic Monte Carlo, Metropolis-Hastings or extremal dynamics

+  * Quasistatic strain- and stress-controlled tests

+  * Creep by thermally-activated plastic activity

   * Relaxation tests by thermally-activated plastic activity

   * Quenched heterogeneous elastic properties

-  * Local plastic yield criteria: von Mises, Drucker-Prager, and slip-based crystal plasticity
+  * Local plastic yield criteria such as, e.g., von Mises, Drucker-Prager or slip-based crystal plasticity

   * Mean-field elastic & randomized elastic interaction kernels

-#### Available soon
+### Available soon
   * Different external loading conditions

-  * Quasistatic stress-driven tests

-  * Creep by thermally-activated plastic activity

-#### Currently unavailable but:
+### Currently unavailable:

-##### Easy to implement
+#### Easy to implement
   * Any other local plastic yield criterion such as Mohr-Coulomb

   * Any law for the evolution of local plastic properties: strain-softening,